A Generalist Framework for Panoptic Segmentation of Images and Videos: Method

 \subsection{Extension to Videos}

 Our image-conditional panoptic mask modeling with $p(\bm m|\bm x)$ is directly applicable for video panoptic segmentation by considering 3D masks (with an extra time dimension) given a video.
 To adapt for online/streaming video settings, we can instead model $p(\bm m_t|\bm x_t, \bm m_{t-1}, \bm m_{t-k})$, thereby generating panoptic masks conditioned on the image and past mask predictions.
-This change can be easily implemented by concatenating the past panoptic masks ($\bm m_{t-1}, \bm m_{t-k}$) with existing noisy masks, as demonstrated in Fig.~\ref{fig:architecture_video}.
+This change can be easily implemented by concatenating the past panoptic masks ($\bm m_{t-1}, \bm m_{t-k}$) with existing noisy masks, as demonstrated in Fig.~\ref{fig:architecture_video}; $k$ is a hyper-parameters of the model.
 Other than this minor change, the model remains the same as that above, which is simple and allows one to fine-tune an image panoptic model for video.

 With the past-conditional generation (using the denoising objective), the model automatically learns to track and segment instances across frames, without requiring explicit instance matching through time.
 Having an iterative refinement procedure also makes our framework convenient to adapt in a streaming video setting where there are strong dependencies across adjacent frames.
-We expect fewer inference steps to arrive at good segmentation results when there are relative small change in video frames, it may be possible to set refinement steps adaptively across video frames.
+We expect fewer inference steps are needed for good segmentation when there are relatively small changes in video frames, so it may be possible to set the refinement steps adaptively.